arafat-hasan/postgres-notes/README.md

-# Creating a New Postgres Role
+## Creating a New Postgres Role

 To log in with ident-based authentication, we will need a Linux user with the same name as our Postgres role and database.

-If we don’t have a matching Linux user available, you have to create one with the `adduser` command.
+If we don’t have a matching Linux user available, we must create one with the `adduser` command.
 ```
 [arafat@server ~]$ sudo adduser postgresuser
 ```